nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

     vault.hashicorp.com/secret-volume-path: /etc/nuodb/keys
 ```

-The engine pod only requires the client credentials (`nuocmd.pem`) and the public CA certificate (`ca.cert`).
+The NuoDB database engine pod only requires the client credentials (`nuocmd.pem`) and the public CA certificate (`ca.cert`).
 These files are not password protected.

 ```
 helm install -n nuodb -f vault-annotations-database.yaml database nuodb/database
 ```

-The NuoDB domain should now consist of 3 admin tier pods, 1 TE and 1 SM.
+The NuoDB domain should now consist of three admin tier pods and a TE, and SM pod.
-All pods should contain 2 init containers and 2 containers.
+All pods should contain two init containers and two containers.
 Validate that the pods are ready:

 ```
 $ kubectl get pods -n nuodb
 NAME                                               READY   STATUS    RESTARTS   AGE